Docebo – Data Processing Addendum

 ii.
 “Data Controller” means “personal information processor” defined under the PIPL;

-(b) Where Docebo or any Sub-processor outside the People’s Republic of China (excluding Hong Kong, Macao, and Taiwan) Processes Customer Personal Data to perform the Services according to the Agreement and the DPA, it shall be deemed a cross-border Personal Data transfer under the PIPL and both Customer and Docebo shall implement adequate and applicable procedural and contractual measures to ensure that such transfers are made in compliance with the requirements of the PIPL.
+(d) Where Docebo or any Sub- entrusted party outside the People’s Republic of China (excluding Hong Kong, Macao, and Taiwan) Processes Customer Personal Data to perform the Services according to the Agreement and the DPA, it shall be deemed a cross-border Personal Data transfer under the PIPL and both Customer and Docebo shall implement adequate and applicable procedural and contractual measures to ensure that such transfers are made in compliance with the requirements of the PIPL.

 16. Conflicts.
 In the event of any conflict or inconsistency between this DPA and the Agreement, the provisions of the following documents (in order of precedence) will prevail: (a) the Standard Contractual Clauses; then (b) this DPA; and then (c) the Agreement.